 35% of businesses now use end-to-end API monitoring

-The API Reliability Index (ARI) is a composite score of how effectively each industry ensures API reliability.
-The score is weighted 95% toward API uptime, response time, and MTTR, with the remaining 5% based on the adoption of advanced API monitoring capabilities such as multi-step monitors, concurrent tests, and private checkpoints.
+The API Reliability Index is a composite score of 0-100 that captures how effectively an industry ensures API reliability.
+The score is based on average API uptime, average response time, and the proportion of incidents resolved in under 5 minutes.

 API RELIABILITY INDEX